-Much of what we think of as “me” we have learned: our name, our gender, our nationality, our age, our race.
+Much of what we think of as “me” we have learned second-hand: our name, our gender, our nationality, our age, our race.
 We can change our name, our gender, our nationality, our clothing, our hair style.
 Many other things that feel like “me” can and often do change over time: political leanings, spiritual leanings, sexual preferences, tastes in music and food, fashion preferences, appearance, abilities and disabilities, occupations, friends and partners.
 The bodymind is actually nothing but continuous change, all of it inseparable from the so-called “environment” and “others” around it—one undivided seamless happening.

 Even that first bare impersonal sense of being present and aware—what is often called the I Am—even this vanishes every night in deep sleep, under anesthesia, and presumably at the moment of death.
 What remains?
 What is real Here / Now?

 This is not a question to answer with the correct word or with second-hand information.
 It’s a question to dive into and explore directly, not by thinking about it, but by feeling into it, opening to it, dissolving in it.

 From this awake presence Here / Now, intelligent action flows.
 But really, if you look very closely, is anything substantial actually happening?

 You are welcome to link to this article or to quote brief passages as fair use, but if you wish to re-post the whole article or a long excerpt anywhere else, please ask permission first, give appropriate copyright credit to Joan, and be sure to include a link to this website with your posting.
 Thank you!